daniel-t-johnston/Differences-Arrays-ArrayLists/README.md

 ## Initialization and Access

 **Arrays** are initialized similarly to variables of primitive data types; no extra steps are needed.
-Elements can be accessed directly in arrays using an index, and there are no methods; only the `length` property is available.
+Elements can be accessed directly in arrays using an index, and there are no methods; only the `.length` property is available.

-**ArrayLists** require the utilities package to be imported; they are not an organic part of Java and were added after the fact.
+**ArrayLists** require the `java.util` package to be imported; they are not an organic part of Java and were added after the fact.
 When initializing a list, you are creating an object, and then adding/removing/changing elements with methods rather than accessing them directly.

-Methods can also be used with arrays; however, this requires the `Arrays` class, which is also part of the utilities package.
+Methods can also be used with arrays; however, this requires the `Arrays` class, which is also part of the `java.util` package.

 ## Data Types